Coderaccangus/2024-JUL-portfolio/README.md

  </footer>
  ```

  ## Pages

  ### home
  Home page is the starting which consists of a cover image and some detail about the company.

  ### Services
-Services page show different service provied by the company such as web development.
+Services page show different service provied by the company such as web development. this page shows three services